stat545ubc-2023/collaborative-group11/TEAMWORK.md

    - Work on 2 markdown features __(HEADERS, LISTS)__
    - Generate pull requests
    - Review Daniel's pull request and write the comments for both M1 and M2
+   - Submitting M2: tag release and add link on Canvas

   **@zhmmubc20** 🐱 (Mingming Zhang) Tasks:
    - Github issue self-introduction and replies